arnoudkooi/sn-scriptsync/README.md

 Saving it in VS Code, will save it back to the instance.

-*Note the live preview is currently only supported in Chrome, not in FireFox*

 ## Widgets
 The workflow for ServicePortal widgets is shown in the animated gif above.
 From the widget editor click on the save button.
 This will create all the relevant fields as files on the filesystem, in a folder with the name of the widget.